compgen-io/cgpipe/docs/05-Job_Runners.md

 to submit the job (`qsub`, `sbatch`, or `sbs`).
 A basic job template is included in CGPipe for each of these schedulers; however, if you'd like to use your own template, this can be specified by setting the variable `cgpipe.runner.{runner_name}.template`.
-This can be done on a per-user or per-host basis.
+As with all other options, this can be done on an adhoc, per-user or per-host basis.

-## Bash script export
+## Shell script export

+Shell scripts will write a single script that contains all of the tasks for a given pipeline as functions in the script.
+When the script is executed, each of the  functions will be executed in order.
+In case multiple pipelines need to be run, the variable `cgpipe.runner.shell.filename` can be set.
+If this is set, then each successive pipeline will be added to this single script file.

+By default the script is written to stdout.

+The shell runner has one specific option that can be set: `cgpipe.runner.shell.autoexec`.
+If this is set, then instead of writing the assembled shell script to stdout, the script will be immediately executed.

 ## Simple Batch Scheduler (SBS)